Eric Berglund · coloredrock

 Software specialists, now

 Same role again.
-This time the specialists are software — a few well-chosen ones with a deliberate plan, and me.
-I write the architecture, they write a lot of the code, and I do the parts that need a person — deciding what to build, where to draw the line, how it should feel to use.
+This time the specialists are software.
+A few well-chosen ones with a deliberate plan, and me.
+I write the architecture, they write a lot of the code, and I do the parts that need a person.
+Deciding what to build, where to draw the line, how it should feel to use.
+The customer talks to me.
+Not a project manager, not an account team, not a support queue.

 Who I work with

 Trades businesses, professional services firms, small operations groups inside larger companies.
-People who have been pricing SaaS subscriptions and quietly suspecting that what they actually need is a thing that doesn’t exist yet.
-Engagements run four to six weeks and replace something specific — not “our entire stack,” but a definable sliver of it where custom is clearly the right answer.
+People who have a software problem off-the-shelf can’t solve.
+Engagements run four to six weeks and replace something specific.
+Not “our entire stack,” but a definable sliver of it where custom is clearly the right answer.

 What I use